aws-samples/hpc-workshop-wrf/README.md

-# HPC WORKSHOP WRF ON AWS
+# HPC WORKSHOP WRF ON AWS with Graviton2 leveraging SPACK

 ## Introduction